 Gouves Animal Shelter is located in Gournes, Crete, Greece.
 Originally this area was an American military base and the Shelter building was a kennel for the military´s dogs.
 You can still see the name tags, of the previous occupants, on the oldest kennels.

 Our shelter has separate small kennels for puppies, that are not yet fully vaccinated.
 After they have had their vaccines, they will be moved to bigger kennels.
+We also have a dedicated puppy area, where most unvaccinated puppies stay until vaccinations are completed.

 The Sick Room